Fattylee/fattylee-pure-portfolio/README.md

 Below are the features of my Fattylee-web-services app

-User should be able to view most recent project
+User should be able to view most recent project<br/>
-User should be able to link to the production app
+User should be able to link to the production app<br/>
-User should be able to have a direct link to the github page of each project User should be able to contact the developer via social links, email and phone
+User should be able to have a direct link to the github page of each project<br/>
+User should be able to contact the developer via social links, email and phone<br/>

 ## Technologies and Languages